-If your current coverage is designed to supplement the Part D benefit by subsidizing premiums, deductibles or copays — it is important to keep in mind that amounts paid by your plan provider will not count as Part D costs that will get you out of the donut hole.
+If your current coverage is designed to supplement the Part D benefit by subsidizing premiums, deductibles or copays ,it is important to keep in mind that amounts paid by your plan provider will not count as Part D costs that will apply to catastrophic coverage eligibility.

 If you are considering giving up current coverage to enroll in Part D, be very careful to check the impact on the rest of your health insurance coverage.
 Some employers, unions or other insurance providers may disenroll you from all your health care coverage if you disenroll from their drug plan.